Professional degree: DDS

-Faculty members, D.D.S. students, and dental specialty residents provide oral health care to patients at clinics in the Dental Science Building, the Center for Disabilities and Development, and dentistry clinics at University of Iowa Hospitals and Clinics and Iowa City Veterans Affairs Medical Center.
-Faculty, staff, and students participate in interdisciplinary research and training activities involving the University's five health science colleges as well as other University colleges and departments.
+Faculty members, DDS students, dental specialty residents, and staff provide oral health care to patients at clinics in the Dental Science Building and the Center for Disabilities and Development.
+Faculty, staff, and students participate in interdisciplinary research and training activities involving the university's five health science colleges as well as other university colleges and departments.

 Dentistry at the University of Iowa began in 1882 as a single department.
-In 1900 the University underwent general reorganization and the Dental Department became the College of Dentistry.
-Today the college is Iowa's only provider of dental education and ranks as a leader in dental education nationwide.
+In 1900 the university underwent general reorganization and the Dental Department became the College of Dentistry.
+Today the college is Iowa's only provider of predoctoral dental education and ranks as a leader in dental education nationwide.

-The college and its educational programs are accredited by the Commission on Dental Accreditation of the American Dental Association, an independent tripartite commission authorized and recognized by the Commission on Post-Secondary Education.
+The college and its educational programs are accredited by the Commission on Dental Accreditation of the American Dental Association, an independent tripartite commission authorized and recognized by the Office of Postsecondary Education.

 Programs offered by the college cover the full spectrum of dentistry and closely integrated fields.
-They include the Doctor of Dental Surgery program (D.D.S.), which prepares general dentists; advanced education programs in all dental specialties, each of which may lead to certification in a dental specialty; several advanced education programs in other areas of dentistry, including the oral science program, which offers M.S. and Ph.D. degrees; post-D.D.S. residency programs in general dentistry and hospital-based dentistry; and a wide variety of continuing education programs for dental and allied professions.
+They include the Doctor of Dental Surgery program (DDS), which prepares general dentists.
+The college has advanced education programs in nine dental disciplines, each of which may lead to certification in a specialized area of dentistry.
+In addition, advanced education programs in operative dentistry, geriatrics and special needs dentistry, and post-DDS residency programs in hospital-based dentistry are available.
+The college has an oral science program, which offers an MS or PhD with or without a specialty certificate.
+To emphasize commitment to learning, the College of Dentistry has a wide variety of continuing education programs for dental and allied professions.

-Iowa's dental faculty is predominantly full-time.
-In addition, more than 100 part-time adjunct faculty members assist with clinical teaching in the D.D.S. and advanced residency programs.
-Approximately 88 percent of the college's faculty members hold D.D.S. or D.M.D. degrees and 12 percent represent other disciplines.
-The vast majority of faculty dentists have advanced education past the D.D.S., generally with master's degrees in specialty areas; about one-fifth hold a Ph.D.
+Iowa's dental faculty are predominantly full time.
+In addition, more than 100 part-time adjunct faculty members assist with clinical teaching in the DDS and advanced residency programs.
+Approximately 88% of the college's faculty members hold DDS or DMD degrees and 12% represent other disciplines.
+The vast majority of faculty dentists have advanced education past the DDS, generally with master's degrees in specialty areas; about one-fifth hold a PhD.